nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part2.rst

     assert dog.tricks == ['roll over']

 Creating and updating the aggregate caused two events to occur.
-We can collect these two events by calling :func:`~eventsourcing.domain.Aggregate.collect_events`.
+We can collect these two events by calling :func:`~eventsourcing.domain.BaseAggregate.collect_events`.

 .. code-block:: python